YunlongJiao/pathwaypred/results/notebook.md

 ## TODO

-- finish 4_featselect.Rmd
+- finish 5_featselect.Rmd with algorithmic fs counting freq of features being selected
-- finish 5_fsPred.Rmd where pathway features are selected and other.genes are then added in there to enhance prediction
+- finish 6_fsPred.R where, for each fixed algorithm that does FS and prediction simultaneously, pathway features and other.genes are independently selected and then added together to enhance prediction??
-- collect finished jobs in both 160310 and 160421 and send both 3_results.sh and 4_featselect.sh to run
+- compare in 7_fsResults.Rmd by each fixed algorithm (mostly RF) to see if prediction is enhanced by this additional step?
+Then see using FS, compared to without FS but prname tuned out, if prediction is enhanced by FS?

 ## Future work